annalisew19/MICB475_Team4/meeting_notes/feb_24.md

 - Overall comments:
   - Significance of streptomyces -> "why is it everywhere?"

-##Future Directions
+##Future Directions: Presentation Slides/Figures
+- Slides:
+  - Workshot the **title**... something like "age does NOT affect..."
+    - dig into how age/success are independent and how there is no effect?
+  - **Figure 1:** change alpha diversity metrics... **Graph as scatterplot + best fit line + ribbon line plot**
+  - **Figure 2:** taxa bar plots... let's keep it for now.
+JUST show genera (that one alone is sufficient).
+    - Age group in outer columns???
+5 (top) and 5(bottom)
+  - **Figure 3**: include core microbiome (2 panels: 1 successful VS not,
+    - 3 panels: A = successful vs not, B = subset to only include age group in successful group, C = unsuccessful for each age group...
+2 flower plots and 1 regular
+  - **Figure 4:** reserve for picrust (let's see what we get; only do **successful vs unsuccessful**)
+  - **Figure 5:** reserve for machine learning
+- Notes
   - TT said that they do not expect much from functional analysis
   - Successful VS NOT successful > ages (although, there is something interesting happening in the older age groups)
-- TT proposed a simple **Machine Learning thing** -> random forest/RF (predicts which microbes are more important in whether someone has a successful pregnancy or not; "the code itself is actually quite simple")
+  - TT proposed a simple **Machine Learning model** -> random forest/RF (predicts which microbes are more important in whether someone has a successful pregnancy or not; "the code itself is actually quite simple")
     - "there is a story in here"

 ## Future Reference
 - Simple Machine Learning: RF <- add this in (Dr. Sun will send it)